-Richard Lander School offers GCSE Music and BTEC Music Technology at Key Stage 4.
+Richard Lander School offers two pathways for students opting to take music at Key Stage 4.

 • Encourage students to be inspired, moved and changed through appreciating music from a wide range of contexts